 It’s looking refreshed already.
 It has that look we’re after by just updating the paint and pull.
 I happened to have a spare antique glass knob that suit this just right.

 Little girl even helped me pick out some wallpaper from my vintage stash to line the drawer.
 She’s such an awesome helper!

 I’m certainly pleased with the outcome with the leg repair and hope you are too.
 Just goes to show that a bit of TLC can go a long way.
 No need to break the bank to get the look you’re after in your home.

-You can find this table, the pillows, and even a few other goodies like the paint brushes available in my shop.
+You can find this table, the pillows, and even a few other goodies available in my shop.

 Do pin and share to inspire other to get the look their after by rolling up their sleeves and having at it.
 It’s so much fun to share!